spacewander/quick/README.md

 2. Enable Go modules: `export GO111MODULE=on`
 3. Run `go get -v github.com/spacewander/quick`

+## The HTTP3 support of curl is under development, why I need to use this tool?

+While curl is trying to support HTTP3 (draft), this tool supports HTTP over QUIC.
+The HTTP over QUIC(gQUIC actually) which is used by Chrome and Caddy can't communicate with the HTTP3 (draft).
+So you might need this tool to send request to some HTTP servers use QUIC(gQUIC actually).

+Once the HTTP3 is no longer a draft, both curl and this tool will support HTTP3.
+If you want to use the latest version of a command line HTTP3 client, this tool is eaiser to install, though building curl from source is easy too.

 ## This tool is not the same as curl!

 Although I try to mimic curl via providing a group of similar APIs, this tool